Eslam98Ahmed/flojics-task/README.md

-1- create project and the repo
+1- create angular project and the repo